qri-io/website/content/docs/tutorials/cli_quickstart.md

 <a id="datasetRef"></a>
 ### 3.1 Dataset Reference

 In Qri, we have a specific convention for naming datasets, we often call this name the dataset reference.
 The dataset reference is used by Qri to locate the specific version of the dataset you are trying to access.

 Here is an example of a dataset reference:
 `tutorial/nalcs_standings@QmTXF6LzpCFK87Ykq7WR7hjzCvNXWGXZ2ssJZwRiPiMSN9/ipfs/QmfWruGxeQZtqy4513G2agKka9GX6f2CuQ88Mjp31wwwtu`

-Whoa, that's alot, right?
-Well, once you know how to read it it is way less intimidating.
+Whoa, that's a lot, right?
+Well, once you know how to read it, it is way less intimidating.

 Let's start by spliting up this dataset reference into two main parts on either side of the `@` symbol, and look at each piece one at a time.